Fahim715/Your-Day/README.md

 ---

 <div align="center">
+Built it for personal use.
 Runs fully offline.
 No data ever leaves your device.
 </div>